Justice Kennedy on George Washington

-Ramage was in Boston, Massachussetts when the Revolutionary War broke out.
+Ramage was in Boston, Massachusetts when the Revolutionary War broke out.
 There he enlisted in a unit formed by Irish Loyalists to fight the American colonials and General Washington’s Continental Army.
 After the war, he became firmly established in New York’s small artistic community.

 Considered the best artist in the city, he was the obvious choice for Washington's first presidential portrait.
 The sitting took place on October 3, 1789, probably in the president's official residence on Cherry Street in New York.

-An early draft of over seventy pages had been prepared by Washington's aide David Humphreys and included extensive recommendations to Congress on such topics as internal improvements, military affairs, international treaties, and the expansion of national borders.
+James Madison later called the rambling first draft a "strange production".
+The first draft of over seventy pages had been prepared by Washington's aide David Humphreys and included extensive recommendations to Congress on such topics as internal improvements, military affairs, international treaties, and the expansion of national borders.
 After a private meeting at Mount Vernon, Madison prepared a drastically more concise address which left more open to Congress's discretion.